 Controlled, semi-controlled, and free activities provide a rough order for any lesson, with any activity falling into one of these categories.
 Controlled activities tend to appear early in the lesson, semi-controlled in the middle stages, and lastly free activities towards the end.
 As the class progresses through the content, each type of activity allows increased amounts of creativity, personal relevance, and experimentation with the language.

-Controlled activities allow students to solely focus on the new language structure.
-A variety of possible answers don't get in the way.
-What's more, with each response, the target language becomes increasingly familiar and confident.
+Controlled activities allow students to slowly focus on the new grammar structure or skill.
+A variety of possible answers don't get in the way, and students don't struggle with cognitive, cultural, or language load.
+Quickly defined, these terms mean:

-As confidence and familiarity increases, the teacher should opt for semi-controlled activities.
+As confidence and familiarity increases with each response, the teacher should opt for semi-controlled activities.
 Here there is a somewhat increased amount of freedom, which maintains interest and challenge for the students.
 The teacher can't guess all the specific answers before the activity begins, even if there are a limited number of possibilities.
 For example, if students were to brainstorm occupations, then most students would compile lists with many of the same jobs.
-However, there will always be an unanticipated and surprising few.
+However, there will always be a few which are unanticipated and surprising.